othmbela/dbn-based-nids/README.md

 ## Data Preparation

-* Download the dataset from the Kaggle competition [here](https://www.kaggle.com/c/instacart-market-basket-analysis/overview).
+* Download the dataset from [here](https://www.unb.ca/cic/datasets/ids-2017.html).
 * Move the CSV files to the following directory ***./data/raw/***
 * Then, create and preprocess the dataset using this following command line:
 ```bash
     $ make dataset
 ```
-It will generate multiple pickle files that will we use to train our models.
+It will generate multiple pickle files that will we use to train and evaluate our models.

 ## Usage